 Clifford Law Offices has handled consumer actions for three decades.
 Members of the firm are currently involved in the following class actions.

 The Food and Drug Administration (FDA) Total Diet Study summarizes tests conducted over many years showing the mean amounts of arsenic, cadmium, lead and mercury (among other heavy metals) that are found in a wide range of foods for human consumption.
 The results of these tests prove that the average concentrations of arsenic, lead, cadmium and mercury found in Champion’s Orijen and Acana dog food products far exceed amounts found in foods fit for human consumption.
 Arsenic, lead, cadmium, and mercury are toxic to dogs as well as to humans.
 Such heavy metals tend to accumulate in the body, and long-term exposure, even in small quantities, can cause deleterious health effects.

-Bob Clifford also serves as class counsel in a class action filed against Pella Windows Corporation, a nationwide window manufacturer and distributor that has been hotly contested litigation since 2006 regarding defective windows.
+Bob Clifford served as class counsel in a class action filed against Pella Windows Corporation, a nationwide window manufacturer and distributor that has been hotly contested litigation since 2006 regarding defective windows.
 U.S. District Court Judge James B. Zagel of the Northern District of Illinois appointed Clifford “as class counsel for his demonstrated skills in the field”.